Advancing Complex Video Object Segmentation via Progressive Concept Construction: Related Work

-Large vision-language models (LVLMs)~\cite{hurst2024gpt, team2024gemini, qwen2vl, chen2024expanding, zhang2024internlm} have recently emerged as powerful tools for bringing semantic understanding into dense prediction tasks~\cite{lin2025glus, lai2024lisa, yan2024visa, bai2024one, yuan2025sa2va, tang2025ufo}.
-LISA~\cite{lai2024lisa} pioneered reasoning-based segmentation for images by using an LVLMs with a special <SEG> token that is decoded into a mask.
-VISA~\cite{yan2024visa} extends this concept to videos by integrating text-guided keyframe selection with a SAM-style decoder for per-frame segmentation.
-UFO~\cite{tang2025ufo} takes this methodology a step further by unifying detection, segmentation, and captioning tasks through an open-ended language interface.
-Unlike traditional vision-only models, LVLMs introduce a new level of interpretability and task flexibility through language interfaces, offering improved robustness for handling complex queries via multimodal reasoning.
-In contrast to these text-driven paradigms, our work focuses on implicitly leveraging the conceptual reasoning capacity of LVLMs without requiring textual inputs or outputs.
+\textbf{LVLMs for fine-grained perception.} Large vision-language models (LVLMs)~\citep{hurst2024gpt, team2024gemini, xing2025scalecap, xing2025caprl, chen2024sharegpt4video, chen2024sharegpt4v, chen2024expanding, dong2026icl, qian2025dispider, ding2025armthinkerreinforcingmultimodalgenerative, ding2025mmifenginemultimodalinstructionfollowing, zhao2025omnialign, wei2025simcot, wei2025videorope, zhang2025booststep} have recently emerged as powerful tools for bringing semantic understanding into dense prediction tasks~\citep{lin2025glus, lai2024lisa, yan2024visa, bai2024one, yuan2025sa2va, tang2025ufo, li2026visual}.
+LISA~\citep{lai2024lisa} pioneered reasoning-based segmentation for images by using an LVLMs with a special [SEG] token that is decoded into a mask.
+VISA~\citep{yan2024visa} extends this concept to videos by integrating text-guided keyframe selection with a SAM-style decoder for per-frame segmentation.
+UFO~\citep{tang2025ufo} takes this methodology a step further by unifying detection, segmentation, and captioning tasks through an open-ended language interface.
+In contrast to these text-driven paradigms, our work focuses on implicitly leveraging the conceptual reasoning capacity of LVLMs, without any explicit textual reasoning.
 We repurpose the LVLM as a visual concept extractor to guide segmentation directly through latent object-level reasoning.